 Lung volumes

-45. What is the best indicator for a restrictive lung disease?
+45. What is the best indicator of a restrictive lung disease?

 A decreased vital capacity